rnks2003/opencvPython/README.md

 # opencvPython
-using opencv in python environments for image processing
+Opencv in python environments for image processing

+This consists of my works using opencv for image manipulation and automated augmentation